By Xiaomei Cai, L.Ac., Ph.D. & Qineng Tan, L.Ac., Ph.D.

 The primary sign that a woman has uterine fibroids is heavy bleeding during menstruation.
 In many cases, doctors will say that there is no need for medical intervention.
 Sometimes hormone suppressing medications are used to try to slow the growth of the tumors and reduce the period-related symptoms.
 In about 20% of cases, people opt for surgery to remove fibroids.
 Often the fibroids stop growing and may even shrink after menopause.
 It is extremely rare for leiomyomas of the uterus to become cancerous.
 However, uterine fibroids can cause women so much pain that it becomes disabling.

 Fortunately, there is natural treatment for fibroids with TCM.
 Acupuncture and herbs are excellent modalities for helping all kinds of womens’ health issues related to the female reproductive organs.
 TCM doctors have been observing and treating growths in the pelvic area for many centuries.
-Acupuncture and herbs can help women with leiomyomas of the uterus, as well as related issues such as endometriosis and ovarian cysts.
+Acupuncture and herbs can help women with leiomyomas of the uterus, as well as related issues such as, PMS, endometriosis and ovarian cysts.

 Top 10 Signs of Fibroids